 It’s a big calorie burner; effective full body workout

 Rowing targets every major muscle group in the body.
 As you may know from basic fitness knowledge, the more muscles you use in an exercise the more calories you burn.
 Since rowing targets more muscle groups in the body, you can rely on it to tone both your lower and upper body equally, while also promoting your joint health.

 Indoor rowers deliver accurate measurable fitness results

 The best rowing machine has a display monitor that provides immediate, instantaneous feedback on various aspects of your health and fitness with each stroke.
-Ideally, a rower will show you the distance you’ve covered, your rowing speed and pace, the time you’ve taken, and the amount of calories burnt.
+Ideally, a rower will show you the distance you’ve covered, your rowing speed and if you have a good rowing pace, the time you’ve taken, and the amount of calories burnt.

 The machine also records your cumulative performance data that you can capture and store someplace for any use aimed at attaining your fitness objectives.